 The precision of the estimates varies with the source of the data and with the applicability of the data to the tax expenditure provision.
 Data from Connecticut tax returns were used whenever possible.
 Other sources included federal tax expenditure estimates, data from federal tax returns, and other data for Connecticut and the nation.
-In some cases, because data was not available or were too indirect, an estimate of the amount could not be determined.
+In some cases, because data were unavailable or too indirect, an estimate of the amount could not be determined.

 Please note that in the case of tax credits, information is provided by tax type only for credits that are estimated to be taken.
-This is because data indicates that not all tax credits eligible to be taken against a given tax type are actually utilized.
+This is because data indicate that not all tax credits eligible to be taken against a given tax type are actually utilized.
 Consequently, there may be instances in which certain credits that are eligible to be taken against a certain tax type are not listed for that tax type.

-Unless otherwise noted, all revenue estimates presented in this report are effective for FY 16 and FY 17.
+Unless otherwise noted, all revenue estimates presented in this report are effective for FY 20 and FY 21.
 Differences between figures provided in this document and in previous versions of this document and other documents are generally due to revised data becoming available.

-For certain tax expenditures, the FY 17 estimated revenue loss does not equate to the estimated FY 17 revenue gain from the repeal of the policy.
+For certain tax expenditures, the FY 21 estimated revenue loss does not equate to the estimated FY 21 revenue gain from the repeal of the policy.
 In such cases, it is assumed that the application of a tax would partially decrease the current level of consumption or payment by an individual or entity on a certain good or service and therefore partially decrease the potential revenue gain.
-That is, the inclusion of a tax would increase the overall cost to the individual or entity.
+That is, the inclusion of a tax, would increase the overall cost to the individual or entity.
 The individual or entity may elect to purchase less of such a good or service if the overall cost increased.
 A lower consumption of the good or service results in a lower revenue gain.
-See Appendix A for a comparison of estimated revenue losses/gains.